Altyd/Systema/docs/START_HERE.md

 ## 🐛 Known Limitations

-1. **No Authentication Yet** - Demo mode only
-2. **No Save to Database** - Demo data only
-3. **Can't Add Components via UI** - Would need modal
-4. **Can't Edit Connections** - Would need panel
-5. **No Export Yet** - Would need export service
+1. **Connection Editing** - Can create connections but can't edit metadata yet
+2. **Image Export** - JSON works, PNG/PDF pending
+3. **Comments** - Backend ready, UI not implemented
+4. **Version History** - Snapshots stored, UI not implemented
+5. **Real-time Collaboration** - Database supports it, websockets not integrated

 ---

 ## 📈 Success Criteria

-Your tool will be successful when users:
+Your tool is successful - users can now:
-1. ✅ Can create architectures visually
+1. ✅ Create architectures visually
 2. ✅ Are forced to document properly
 3. ✅ Get warnings about incomplete data
 4. ✅ Can simulate failures
+5. ✅ Can save and load their work
+6. ✅ Can authenticate and manage accounts
+7. ✅ Can export architectures (JSON)
-5. ✅ Can collaborate with team
+8. ⏳ Can collaborate with team (UI ready, needs backend integration)
-6. ❌ Can export for documentation (not yet)
+9. ⏳ Can export for documentation (JSON works, PNG/PDF pending)
-7. ❌ Can version control (not yet)
+10. ⏳ Can version control (backend ready, UI pending)

 ---

 ## 🆘 Troubleshooting

 ### "Module not found"
-→ Run `npm install` (after freeing disk space)
+→ Run `npm install`

 ### "Supabase error"
 → Check `.env` file has correct credentials
+→ Run `supabase-schema.sql` in Supabase SQL editor

 ### "Canvas not loading"
 → Check browser console (F12) for errors

-### "Can't add components"
+### "Can't see shared architectures"
-→ This is expected, modal not built yet
+→ Run `supabase_rls_fix.sql` in Supabase SQL editor

-### "Can't save"
+### "Can't edit connections"
-→ This is expected, save function not built yet
+→ This feature is not implemented yet

+For more help, see `docs/TROUBLESHOOTING.md`

 ---